 Additionally, better practices like using organic cotton don’t exempt brands from paying workers a living wage.
 Labour rights cannot be swapped for the environment and vice versa.
 Transparency is essential: when consumers have access to data, brands can’t hide abuse.

-That said — Here's where you can find information on specific brands and their labour practices.
+Here's where you can find information on specific brands and their labour practices.

 What about thrifting?

 Instead of buying new, you can seek clothing from second-hand stores or organise swaps with friends.
-By selecting from these sources, you help decrease the demand for fast fashion and potentially reduce pressure on workers.
+By selecting from these sources you help decrease the demand for fast fashion and potentially reduce pressure on workers.